fractionalJoe/quack/docs/design/architecture.md

 ## Request paths

-HTTP: the browser sends the ID token as a bearer token.
+HTTP: the browser sends the ID token as a bearer token and, on every route except sign-in, the pond ID in the path.
 The load balancer routes by path to one service.
 The service verifies the token, applies the authorization rule for the route, reads or writes the data store, and responds.
 A send also publishes the message to the flock's fan-out topic.

 WebSocket: the browser calls the ducks service's tickets route with its bearer token and receives a one-time ticket.
 It opens the socket with the ticket in the query string.
 The websocket service redeems the ticket, binds the socket to the user, and subscribes to the topic of each flock the user belongs to.
 When a message is published to a subscribed topic, the service pushes it to every socket on that task whose user is a member.
 On close it drops the socket and unsubscribes from topics no remaining socket needs.
 Sockets are held in task memory; no connection record is stored.